-This treaty provides reinsurance protection for unlimited liability limits for motor liability business written in the UK and Belgium and motor liability limits set in other European locations.
-The company has retention limits of £2.2m for the UK and €2.5m for other European location.
-The excess of loss treaty will cover all European locations in accident year 2019 and the UK only beginning in accident year 2020.
+This treaty provides reinsurance protection for unlimited liability limits for motor liability business written in Belgium and motor liability limits set in other European locations.
+The Company has a retention limit of ε 2.5m for other European location.

 b) USAA Non-Proportional Stop Loss Treaty